AishwaryaHB/funsies/README.md

 # Funsies

-A collection of some fun day projects (usually smaller, more like an hour or two) that I've worked on over time, primarily documented using jupyter notebooks.
+A collection of some fun day projects (usually smaller, more like a couple of hours) that I've worked on over time, primarily documented using jupyter notebooks.

 ## Rhodonea Curves
 <a href="https://github.com/AishwaryaHB/funsies/blob/master/rhodonea_curves/rhodonea_curves.ipynb">